 If only there was a tool to help me with all of this, right?
 Oh but there is… That’s the reason why we developed Ideanote.
 It’s an innovation app that enables you to create and elaborate on ideas with your team.
 The app helps you reach out to people in a constructive, engaging and sincere way.

 You can post missions for the areas you are looking to change, asking people to chip in, co-developing new concepts and create sincere inclusion since their ideas are not just going to join the others in a black hole of “we already thought of that”.

 You can try out Ideanote and claim your space today.
-We have an awesome Free Plan that offers you unlimited users and is free forever, but you can also try any of our feature-rich Paid Plans for free, so you can find the best match for you and your business.
+You can try any of our feature-rich Paid Plans for free, so you can find the best match for you and your business.
 Just follow these steps:

 Claim your space and challenge your team to come up with ideas.

 Create your first mission, but careful, don’t ask dry questions such as “what are your ideas/thoughts?”.
 Be more playful and ask questions like “How might we improve/change…”.
 More people = more ideas.
 After creating the mission, invite your employees and co-workers.
 Remember – the more the merrier.
 Let the others discuss changes and collaboratively improve them.

 Context is the key.
 Include a proper description of the mission and make sure that the task is easy to understand.
 If you’re sharing it with your team in an email or a blog post, you can add some interesting project-context for the audience to enjoy.

 Elaborate and rate the ideas.
 People will come up with improvements, but how do you know which one is the best?
 You’ll rate the ideas together so you’ll only act on the best ones!